melles1991/usecuewebsite/_portfolio/de-vos-en-partners.md

 order: 1
 ---

-'Why make things difficult when they can be easy?' is the slogan of this lawfirm.
-I have built them a big Jekyll website with hundreds of pages, designed by Supreme Being in Amsterdam.
+'Why make things difficult when they can be easy?'
+That is the slogan of this law firm.
+I have built them a big Jekyll website with hundreds of pages, designed and commissioned by Supreme Being in Amsterdam.